 - Integrated digital converter

-When it comes to entry-level mics, the Samson Q2U provides the best of both worlds – professional handheld dynamic mic with USB output for easy connecting to a PC and XRL analog output for hassle-free connecting to a mixer, portable PA system, or audio interface.
+When it comes to entry-level mics, the Samson Q2U provides the best of both worlds – professional handheld dynamic USB mics with a USB output for easy connection to a PC and XRL analog output.
+This will help with a hassle-free connection to a mixer, portable PA system, or audio interface.